 If you aren't, you're actually giving them a dishonest, empty threat.
 Instead, let them know how their behavior is affecting you.
 Try not to say, “I’m going to move out if you don’t do your share of the chores,” when you know you actually won’t.
 Instead, try saying, “When you leave me to do most of the chores, I feel stressed out and taken advantage of.”

 A considerate partner will care about your feelings whether or not you give them an ultimatum.

 Sometimes, when we want our partner to change, we really want a different person.
 For instance, if your partner is an artist who prefers pursuing their dreams over financial stability, it’s not realistic to pressure them to find a stable job.
 If that’s important to you, you are better off leaving the relationship without an ultimatum.

-Saying, “You need to get a 9-5 job, or I’m leaving you,” imposes your own wishes and values on them, leaving you disappointed as you wait for them to meet standards they have no intention of meeting.
+Are ultimatums controlling?
+It depends.
+A controlling ultimatum example is saying something like: “You need to get a 9-5 job, or I’m leaving you.”
+This imposes your own wishes and values on your partner, leaving you disappointed as you wait for them to meet standards they have no intention of meeting.

 Instead, try saying, “It’s important to me to have a partner who is making a steady income.
 It doesn’t seem like that’s a goal of yours.
 Is that correct?”
 If that is something they’d like to change about themselves, they’ll let you know.

 If you have a partner with anger issues (or if you’re the one who does), they may say things in the heat of the moment that they don’t sincerely mean.
 An ultimatum might come out at a time like this: “I’ve had it!
 If this doesn’t change, I’m out!”

 When speaking from a place of anger like this, we may express ideas more harshly than we need to.
 One study found that older couples who had been married longer argued less than newer couples.
 When they did argue, their arguments focused on finding solutions instead of attacking each other.